apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/apiproxy/README.md

 one it finds.
 It's not the order in which the properties appear in the file; it's the order described here.

+## About HMAC Keys

+This example proxy, when creating HS256-signed JWT, shows the direct use of ascii passphrases for keys for the HMAC.
+This is not a recommended method for performing HMAC, because the entropy of passwords is not high.
+Better to use a key-dreivation function such as HKDF or PBKDF2 to obtain the key.
+That is outside the scope of this example.